NiklasRz/lastfm-data-downloader/README.md

 The output tables include:
 - users (name, country, registration date, total listens)
-- songs (name, artist, album, first time of appearance)
+- songs (name, artist, album, first time of appearance, musicbrainz ID if available)
 - listens (time-ordered listening histories of the users)
+- artists (name, musicbrainz ID if available)
 - artist tags (including weights, these are the only tags that are frequently used)
 - friendships (friendship links between users)

 ## How to use